Razin-Tailor/wyngman/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit) ![coverage](https://img.shields.io/badge/coverage-81%25-green)

-# AWS Helper
+# Wyngman: An AWS Utility Helper Tool

-Use `wyngman configure` to configure the tool
+### What is it?

+wyngman is a Python package that provides needed functionalities of AWS Toolkit that are otherwise difficult to achieve with the standard cli or not possible currently.
+It aims to be the fundamental high-level utility helper tool for achieving more from AWS Services in Python.

 # Currently Supporting